junhoyeo/diax/README.md

-# immutable-inventory
+# DiaX

-🌈 Inventory for Immutable X
+💎 Wallet for Immutable X